How Can Physiotherapy Help You?

 The initial assessment session for Physiotherapy is 45 mins and any future follow up sessions will be 30 or 60 minutes dependent on how long the Physiotherapist would recommend.

 A multi-disciplinary and holistic approach to your health will ensure we can get to the bottom of your issues and provide you with the best care possible.
-The benefit of having both Physiotherapy and Osteopathy under one roof, is our therapists can refer if needed.
-There are now many similarities between a Physiotherapist and an Osteopath, even though they both originated from very different roots.
-The main difference between them is the training and the original ideologies but both have a very holistic approach when assessing the client.
+The benefit of having both Physiotherapy and Sports Massage under one roof, is our therapists can refer if needed and we will make sure you get the treatment you need.

 If you would like a Physiotherapy Appointment you can quickly book online, or give us a call on 0131 241 1833 or email on firstname.lastname@example.org.